-Advance planning and knowing how to protect buildings in these areas can lessen the devastation of a wildland fire.
+Advanced planning and knowing how to protect buildings in these areas can lessen the devastation of a wildland fire.
 There are several safety precautions that you can take to reduce the risk of fire losses.
 Protecting your home from wildfire is your responsibility.
-To reduce the risk, you'll need to consider the fire resistance of your home, the topography of your property and the nature of the vegetation close by.
+To reduce the risk, you'll need to consider the fire resistance of your home, the topography of your property and nature of the vegetation close by.

 Before Wildfire Threatens

 - Design and landscape your home with wildfire safety in mind.